 Surfshark’s dashboard doesn’t hold a lot of account operations, but you can still do a bunch of stuff such as extending your plan, changing your password and setting up your devices.

-You can choose from Windows, MacOS, iOS, Android, and router devices, and Chrome and Firefox browsers, but you can also select the “Manual Config” option in case you want to perform a manual setup on a device that’s not listed on the website or doesn’t have native VPN app support.
+You can choose from Windows, macOS, iOS, Android, router devices, and Chrome and Firefox browsers, but you can also select the “Manual Config” option in case you want to perform a manual setup on a device that’s not listed on the website or doesn’t have native VPN app support.

 Installing it on your machine

-Basically, the setup process is simple enough that it can be accomplished even by users who lack even the most basic computer operation skills or ones who have no previous experience with handling similar programs.
-The version of Surfshark that was deployed on our computer is 1.2.2.
+Basically, the setup process is simple enough that it can be accomplished even by users who lack even the most basic computer operation skills, or ones who have no previous experience with handling similar programs.
+The version of Surfshark that was deployed on our computer is 2.6.2.

 The reason why it’s so simple to install Surfshark is that it doesn’t require you to perform any additional configuration or take any complicated steps during the setup.
-You just need to decide where will it be deployed and send this info to the installer by first accepting the End User License Agreement and then hitting the large “Install” button.
+Just launch the installer and it will do the rest for you.

 The setup process unfolds automatically, without requiring any additional assistance on your side.
 Not even the pre-requisite TAP driver needs to be installed by you; everything is being taken care of.
-At the end, you can just finish the setup process or run the app directly from the installer window.
+In the end, the app is launched automatically.

 First time running the app

 Once you’ve installed it on your PC, it’s time to run it and see what it’s capable of.
 Its main window showcases some of its highlight features, which you can easily explore by using the little arrow buttons.